Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 As a laser beam can deliver a highly accurate and precise cut, a high-quality finish is offered.
 However, this also means that the laser beam can run through much tighter spaces, reducing the material wastage that has been seen in the past.
 It will also stop the fraying of materials such as cloth as the ends are melted rather than cut, and deliver smooth finishes to materials such as metal.

-A fiber laser cutting machine will have a service life of around 25,000 hours, and any replacement parts are inexpensive.
+A fiber laser machine will have a service life of around 25,000 hours, and any replacement parts are inexpensive.
 These benefits are why we offer fiber lasers here at SPI Lasers.

-Laser cutting is a non-contact process, meaning that the laser beam itself won’t physically touch the material that it is working with.
+Cutting with lasers is a non-contact process, meaning that the laser beam itself won’t physically touch the material that it is working with.
 This reduces any heat damage that is caused to the material, leaving it the same level of quality as when you started.
 There are also far less moving parts to wear and may require repair or costly replacement.

-Laser cutting machines have incredibly high production rates, helping to keep many manufacturing processes automated.
+Lasers have incredibly high production rates, helping to keep many manufacturing processes automated.
 This is all done while quality and reliability remain extremely high thanks to the state-of-the-art design of these laser cutters.
 Less repair time (of moving parts) also means less down time = greater productivity.

 Laser cutting helps to reduce material wastage